folio-org/mod-inventory-update/README.md

 ```

 Leaving out any reference to child instances -- or as in this sample, any references to any related Instances at all -- means
-that any existing relationships will be left untouched by this update request.
+that any existing relationships will be left untouched by the update request.

 ```
 "instanceRelations": {